MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/control-limitations.md

 # Limitations of controls in Power Apps

-In this article, learn about the limitations of the controls used in canvas apps (Microsoft Dataverse environments), and Power Apps apps created inside Microsoft Teams (Microsoft Dataverse for Teams environments).
+In this article, learn about the limitations of the controls used in canvas apps inside Microsoft Dataverse environments, and apps made with Power Apps inside Microsoft Teams (Microsoft Dataverse for Teams environments).
+For more information about environments, go to [Types of environments](https://docs.microsoft.com/power-platform/admin/environments-overview#types-of-environments).

 ## Limitations of controls in Dataverse environments